neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/git-cli-and-remote.md

 ## Git CLI

-After installing Git on your machine, you can create repositories and commits locally.
+You can create git repositories and commits locally.
 You can also synchronize your local repository with a **remote** repository (i.e. on GitHub).

 ### Creating local repositories